Ethics Is What Holds Us Together

 We are living in a moment that rewards certainty and punishes hesitation.

-What we are experiencing is not simply political division or cultural change.
+What we are witnessing is not only political polarization or cultural change.
 It is an ethical breakdown.
 A slow erosion of the habits that allow people with different values, histories, and beliefs to remain in relationship with one another.
 When those habits disappear, trust collapses.
-And without trust, no community can endure.
+Without trust, no community can endure.

 This is where ethics enters the conversation.